cmse822/project-1-team5-1/Project Report.md

     The Intel18 has 40 cores while AMD20 has 128 cores.
 A higher core means better parallel processing capabilities.
 AMD20 also has a higher clock speed which means faster processing speed for individual tasks.
 AMD20, hence has a higher theoretical peak performance than Intel18.
 The measured speed is measured using matrix multiplication running on a single core on the clusters.

-    For N = 100, both architecture has significantly lower measured performance than theoretical peak performance.
+    For N = 100, both architecture has significantly lower measured performance than theoretical peak performance, but it is also when the measured performance is at its peak.
 This is mainly due to the lack of parallelization in the matrix multiplication, and possibly power constraints set by HPCC.
 AMD20 also has slighly higer measured performance as compared to Intel18.

     The average measured performance for multiple N's compare to peak is also significantly lower, and also running out of memory for larger N's.
-Both architecutres has a peak performance at N in range (100, 900) and slowly decreasing as size of N gets larger.
+Both architecutres has a better performance at N in range (100, 900) and slowly decreasing as size of N gets larger.

 # Part 2